apache-brown/csv-file-breakdown/README.md

 ### MongoDB:

 Installation guide of MongoDB Community for Ubuntu can be found [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/).
-Make sure that you have a MongoDB instance available on port "localhost" on port "27017". alternatively you can change db client set up in _**db.py**_ file.
+Make sure that you have a MongoDB instance available on "localhost" port "27017". alternatively you can change db client set up in _**db.py**_ file.

 ## Installation: